Chinese Noodles In Kigali

 Decoding the packet

-Before cooking, I ran the wrapper through Google Translate (via Google Lens) — turns out knowing what you’re eating matters.
+Before cooking, I ran the wrapper through Google Translate (via Google Lens) because it turns out knowing what you’re eating matters.
 Confirmed: Beef noodles.
 Also confirmed: Sauerkraut, which is basically fermented cabbage.
-Nothing too wild — explains the slightly tangy base flavour.
+Nothing too wild, this also explains the slightly tangy base flavour.

 Into boiling water they went.
 I added a marinated, steamed piece of beef and boiled a couple of eggs to go alongside.
 Fingers crossed.